SON00 - MODULAR ORIGAMI - THE SONOBE UNIT

 Step 7

-Notice that you will now have short diagonal valley fold lines at the bottom left and top right corners of the rectangle.
+Notice that, when you folded over the two large triangles, two small triangles will also have been created at the bottom left and top right of the rectangle.

 Step 8